Perla Batalla: Albums

 Batalla recorded a 2005 tribute album to Cohen, titled Bird on the Wire.
 Sing Out! magazine's Michael Tearson wrote: "Beautifully conceived and executed, Bird on the Wire is a rewarding listening experience I find myself returning to frequently.
 It is every bit the equal of Jennifer Warnes's classic Cohen tribute album 'Famous Blue Raincoat'.
 For those uninitiated to the glories of the songs of Leonard Cohen this is a wonderful introduction.
 For the rest of us it is simply heavenly."
 Christensen, Batalla's fellow backing singer on Cohen's 1988 and 1993 tours, contributed backing vocals on some of the album's tracks.

 Her next release, Gracias a la Vida (2005), was an anthology of traditional South American songs inspired by a trip to meet her Argentine family.
 She performed "Hey Look Me Over" on tribute album The Best Is Yet to Come: The Songs of Cy Coleman (2009).
 In 2010, Batalla released a first collection of holiday songs titled We Three Kings.
 One of the album's songs, "Christmas Time Is Here", was chosen as KCRW's top tune for Christmas.
 In 2011, she was commissioned by the Los Angeles County Museum of Art to write and perform a piece to celebrate the opening of The Adventures of Women Surrealists in Mexico and the U.S. Batalla and her songwriting partner Batteau worked on building this into a full-length theatrical concert called "Blue House"; the song cycle was inspired by two painters, Frida Kahlo and Diego Rivera.

 Batalla has also been a backing singer for k.d. lang, the Gipsy Kings and Iggy Pop.

 Film and video

 An edited version of Cohen's performance of his "Tower of Song" at The Prince's Trust Rock Gala in 1988, backed by Batalla and Christensen, was released on the video and DVD of the event.
 The trio also appear in the video for Cohen's "Closing Time" (from The Future).
 Batalla played a singer in the film You Know My Name (1999).
 She featured in Hal Willner's Cohen tribute concert film, Leonard Cohen: I'm Your Man (2005), performing "Bird on the Wire", "Suzanne" (with Nick Cave and Julie Christensen), and "Anthem" (with Christensen).
 Batalla arranged and directed comedic musical vocal scenes for Will Ferrell's Step Brothers.
 She has also been a vocal coach for Jeremy Piven of Entourage.

+Artistry

+Voice

+Batalla's voice type is contralto.

 Personal life

-Batalla has a contralto singing voice.
-She is married to chef and television personality Claud Mann, and they have a daughter.
+Batalla is married to chef and television personality Claud Mann, and they have a daughter.